-I am about to agree when something in my subconscious applies the emergency hand brake in my brain and no words slip from my marmaladed mouth.
-Instead, I just chew on my toast slowly, like a cow mulling over the weather.
+Before I can agree, my subconscious applies an emergency hand brake and no words come out from my marmaladed mouth.
+I just chew on my toast slowly, silently.

 That was a close shave, I think.
 If I had agreed with her, I would have been blaming my lost mojo on the length of our marriage which, effectively, means I would be blaming my wife for my woes.
 This would have been ablunder to rival the Charge of the Light Brigade or the Titanic playing chicken with an iceberg.
 Any Fule Kno That.